Esri/dynamic-situational-awareness-qt/tests/SanityTest.md

 - It should add the markup as a layer
 - Close and reopen the app, and the markup should persist

+# 8. Ability to download and manage custom DSA packages
+- Navigate to Settings > Configurations.
+- Click the ➕ icon to add a custom configuration.
+- Under Resource Type, choose one of the following options to add a custom data package:
+  1. File Resource – Provide a local file path to the ZIP file.
+  2. Web Resource – Provide a URL pointing to the ZIP file.
+  3. Portal Item – Use an Enterprise or Online item endpoint URL that contains a ZIP file.

+Test 1: Valid ZIP File with Config File
+- Select any Resource Type.
+- Enter a name under Name for the configuration.
+- Provide a valid URL or file path to a ZIP file containing a valid DsaAppConfig.json file.
+- Click the Download icon.
+  - [ ] The data downloads to the default data path.
+  - [ ] You can switch between packages.
+- Click the Delete icon on the package.
+  - [ ] The data is deleted from the default location.
+  - [ ] The download icon appears again.
+- Click the Delete icon once more.
+  - [ ] The package is removed from the configuration list.

+Test 2: Valid ZIP File Without Config File
+- Select any Resource Type.
+- Enter a name under Name for the configuration.
+- Provide a URL or file path to a ZIP file that does not contain DsaAppConfig.json.
+- Click the Download icon.
+  - [ ] A popup appears: DsaAppConfig.json not found in the ZIP file.
+  - [ ] Click No on the popup.
+  - [ ] The package remains in the list.
+- Click the Download icon again.
+  - [ ] Click Yes on the popup.
+  - [ ] The package is removed from the list.

+Test 3: Invalid ZIP File
+- Select any Resource Type.
+- Rename a non-ZIP file (e.g. .txt) to .zip.
+- Enter a name under Name for the configuration.
+- Provide the path or URL to the renamed file.
+- Click the Download icon.
+  - [ ] A popup appears: Failed to extract the configuration ZIP.
+  - [ ] Click Yes on the popup.
+  - [ ] The package is removed from the list.

+Test 4: Valid ZIP File with Different Extension
+- Select any Resource Type.
+- Rename a valid ZIP file to use a different extension (e.g. .nope).
+- Enter a name under Name for the configuration.
+- Provide the URL or file path.
+- Click the Download icon.
+  - [ ] The data should still download to the default data path.

+Test 5: Invalid URL
+- Select any Resource Type.
+- Enter a name under Name for the configuration.
+- Provide an invalid URL.
+- Click the Download icon.
+  - [ ] A popup appears: Failed to download the ZIP file.
+  - [ ] Click Yes on the popup.
+  - [ ] The package is removed from the list.

 # 9. App Config and Settings